 To fill time, during lunch-break on the third day, I attended an optional session of Kum Nye.

-After the session I bought the book and everyday thereafter sat under a tree on the hill-top; reading, breathing, moving and meditating…
+After the session I bought the book and spent all my free-time on the hill-top; reading, breathing, moving and meditating…

 As the weeks passed I was enjoying camping in the woods overlooking the valley, the food was nourishing and the company inspiring.

-Towards the end of the three-months retreat this person, who a few weeks earlier couldn’t sit still, was applying to do a one-year closed retreat – which became two years…
+Towards the end of the three-months retreat this person, who a few weeks earlier could not sit still, was applying to do a one-year closed retreat – which became two years…

 So, what is Kum Nye?
 Kum Nye’s breathing, postures and movement exercises relieve the deeply-rooted tensions that make us restless and interfere with meditation.
 They help us bring our body onto the cushion, bring the mind into the body, and have the mind rest in alert wakefulness.